CD3/UnitConvert/doc/Tutorial.md

 ```cpp
 Quantity<double> L = ureg.makeQuantity<double>(200, "m");
 ```
-Here we have create a quantity for length, it is 200 meters.
+Here we have created a quantity for length, it is 200 meters.
 The `UnitRegistry` class knows about [all 20 SI prefixes](https://physics.nist.gov/cuu/Units/prefixes.html), so we can perform unit conversions between different unit prefixes.
 Unit conversions are performed with the `.to` method.
 ```cpp